El-Drago11/MindAprraisal/README.md

 In the project directory, you can run:

 ### `fork/clone the repository`

+### Go to terminal in the repository where you have cloned the repo
 ### `npm init`
 ### `npm start`
 Runs the app in the development mode.\